 You can rank up even after losing a match, I have.
-Yes, your rank depends on a lot of factors apart from your individual gameplay but if you get your basics right, have good crosshair placement, know your nades and your spray patterns, you’ll find yourself almost always lined up according to your skill level.
+Yes, your rank depends on many factors apart from your gameplay, but if you get your basics right, have good crosshair placement, know your nades and spray patterns, you’ll find yourself almost always lined up according to your skill level.

-Also, just to be clear, there’s no way to rank up fast in CSGO.
-You’ll have to go through the grind, learn the game inside out and break a few keyboards (few; if you’re lucky).
+Also, to be clear, there’s no way to rank up fast in CSGO.
+You’ll have to go through the grind, learn the game inside out and break a few keyboards (few, if you’re lucky).

 Apart from ranks, there are also levels in CSGO.
-Now while they don’t really tell how skilled you are at the game, they do give a good estimate of the time you’ve spent playing.
+Now while they don’t tell how skilled you are at the game, they do give a reasonable estimate of the time you’ve spent playing.

 To know more about CSGO ranks and medals, check out this article.